crytic/building-secure-contracts/program-analysis/echidna/hevm-cheats-to-test-permit.md

 ## Code

-The full example code can be found here: <https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/TestDepositWithPermit.sol>
+The full example code can be found [here](example/TestDepositWithPermit.sol).